Last change:

 High-risk individuals represent in general oncology patients who:

-The clinical interpretation represents the most challenging part of germline genetic testing.
-From the clinical point of view, the final outcome is the decision whether a causal germline alteration associated with the underlying cancer diagnose has been detected or not.
+clinical point of view, the final outcome is the decision whether a causal germline alteration

-Identification of a pathogenic germline alteration warrants inclusion of the carriers to a specialized follow-up programs focused on prevention or early tumor detection reducing development of malignant disease or improving prognosis of cancer diagnose.
+specialized follow-up programs focused on prevention or early tumor detection reducing development of malignant disease or improving prognosis of cancer diagnose.

 The most causal mutations are rare DNA variants (with a frequency in the population much lower than 0.1%).
 To find and to interpret such a rare variant, it is important to know the results of panel analyses in thousands of subjects and to consider many individual characteristics in mutation carriers and also non-carriers.